2latemc/JustAnotherMusicClient/README.md

 </a>

 ## Roadmap 📌
+- **Full Linux and MacOS support**
 - **Better lyrics consistency** (some songs still don't have them)
 - **Artist Pages** with monthly listeners, playlists and popular songs alongside streams amount feature when clicking on the artist name, also integrate into the search results so that one can find artists
 - **Liked songs** playlist support
+- **Discord RCP** is coming
+- **App Auto-Update** so that you don't manually have to check for changes
+- Maximize Button + An option for Windows-style window controls
+- Start App on boot option
+- Raycast support with app specific URLs
 - Fix Windows media player controls sometimes not working
 - **Music Video** support
 - Add to startup option